YOU CAN TAKE BACK CONTROL.

 You can learn to understand, manage, and start making anxiety work for you, not against you.

-A core part of our work together is helping your nervous system shift from constant threat mode toward greater safety and regulation.
+A core part of our work together is helping your nervous system shift from constant threat mode toward a feeling of safety and regulation.
 Anxiety isn’t just “in your head.”
-It’s your body and brain working hard to protect you — even when there isn’t immediate danger.
+It’s your body and brain working to protect you even when there isn’t immediate danger.
+This is why we will approach the problem from the bottom (the body) to the top (the mind).
+We’ll work on building tools to signal to your nervous system that you are safe, so that you can then use your mind to understand where the anxiety is stemming from.

-When your nervous system has been activated for a long time, it makes sense that you may feel tense, on edge, easily startled, or caught in relentless worry cycles.
+An overly and chronically activated nervous system may make you feel tense, on edge, easily startled, or caught in relentless worry cycles.
 Your body may respond as if something is always about to happen, even when your rational mind knows you’re safe.

-Anxiety often reflects a nervous system stuck in fight-or-flight — or swinging between activation and shutdown.
+Anxiety often reflects a nervous system stuck in “fight-or-flight”.
 Our goal isn’t to force your body to calm down or override it with logic.
 Instead, we focus on helping your system feel safer, steadier, and more flexible so you can move through emotional states without becoming overwhelmed.

-In therapy, I integrate mindfulness-based CBT, Acceptance and Commitment Therapy (ACT), psychodynamic therapy, narrative approaches, and attachment-focused work.
+In therapy, I integrate mindfulness-based CBT, Acceptance and Commitment Therapy (ACT), psychodynamic therapy, and narrative approaches.
 Together, we explore both the immediate tools that reduce anxiety symptoms and the deeper patterns that keep them in place.
-When appropriate, EMDR may also be incorporated to process unresolved experiences that continue to activate your nervous system.

 Our work may include:

-We draw from evidence-based nervous system regulation practices — including grounding exercises, paced breathing, mindfulness, and connection-focused strategies — to send consistent signals of safety to your brain and body.
+I draw from evidence-based nervous system regulation practices — including grounding exercises, paced breathing, and mindfulness to send consistent signals of safety to your brain and body.

 You don’t have to push yourself to “just relax.”
 Your nervous system is doing exactly what it learned to do.